Azure/Edge-infrastructure-quickstart-template-ado/doc/Create-Repository.md

-# Create a repository based on this template
+# Create a repository using template

 > [!NOTE]
-> This step creates a repository in your organization to contain infrastructure configuration codes and deployment pipeline definitions.
+> This step creates a repository in your organization which will contain infrastructure configuration codes and deployment pipeline definitions.

 ## Option 1: Create from AzDO UI
 ![import](./img/import.png)